 But, it certainly is possible.
 All you need is to be properly prepared, well-researched, and have a strategy.
-Read on for our first-home buyers’ guide to increase your chances of securing the keys to your dream home in the competitive Melbourne property market.
+Read on for our first home buyer’s guide to the Melbourne property market to increase your chances of securing the keys to your dream home in this competitive property market.

 STEP 1 – THE PROPERTY SEARCH PHASE

 Get a recommendation for a good mortgage broker and get your finance application submitted and pre-approved before you even start looking.
 You will be devastated if you spend weeks/months searching for a property you love only to be told you are unable to obtain finance approval.
 Even worse, if you purchase at auction and your finance application is declined, you will lose your 10% deposit.